-Volume Two of the Secession Trilogy, continuing the saga begun in Born Blind.
+Volume Two of the Nation of Laws Trilogy, continuing the saga begun in Born Blind.

 “Incredibly detailed and thought provoking.
 Unorthodox yet superbly unbiased and balanced in its historical accounting of an extraordinary what-if scenario….My favorite historical fiction series.”
 Amazon reviewer